-As part of the project Mantair liaised with the Environment Agency and the local Building Control Department to obtain the relevant approvals for the installation of the sewage treatment plant and the discharge to the nearby watercourse.
+As part of the project we liaised with the Environment Agency and the local Building Control department to obtain the relevant approvals for the installation.

 - Exposing the existing foul drainage pipe work and diverting to the location of the new Tricel sewage treatment plant;

-- Installation of the Tricel sewage treatment plant in a suitably sized excavation and back-fill;
+- Installation of the sewage treatment plant in a suitably sized excavation, including for a concrete base and backfill;

 - Locating the air blower within a Beehive blower housing – a purpose built housing designed to blend into the natural surroundings;